chloecinders/visual-refresh-compact-title-bar/README.md

 - Desktop Default: 180px
 - Desktop Spacious UI Scaling: 200px
-- Browser Default: 85px
+- Browser: 85px

 ## Known issues
 - [x] FIXED - Color for the window buttons background is wrong for some themes (including official Discord themes!)
-- [ ] Breaks completely on some clients (I have yet to find out the cause of this)
+- [x] FIXED - Breaks completely on some clients (I have yet to find out the cause of this)
-- [ ] Gaps when using a UI spacing other than default
+- [X] FIXED - Please use the config! - Gaps when using a UI spacing other than default